 The number of graduate students at Pitt or CMU whose alma mater is USTC is quite significant.
-This year alone, a half dozen students from USTC are part of the Pitt graduate program in physics.
+Approximately a half dozen students from USTC are part of the Pitt graduate program in physics.

 The purpose of the PQI & USTC Day is to bring together the undergraduate interns, the incoming graduate class, as well as other USTC alumni who have been in Pittsburgh for few years or more.
-The inaugural event included about 15 participants from the USTC community, including Prof. Jin Zhao and Prof. Guanglei Cheng, who are both USTC alumni and professors.
+The inaugural event included about 15 participants from the USTC community, including Dr. Yang Wang, USTC alumnus who works in the Pittsburgh Supercomputing Center.

-In addition to the alumni presentations, the day consisted of an informal meet and greet session with lunch, and a two-campus lab tour.
-The students enjoyed the opportunity to visit several labs at Pitt and CMU:
+In addition to the alumni presentation, the day consisted of an informal meet and greet session, lunch and lab tours.
+The students enjoyed the opportunity to visit several labs at Pitt.